Nazmiyal Antiques

 The popular, well established US brand Nourison Home delivers stylish designs that combine comfort, ease and everyday living to simplify placement and upkeep.
 Art de Vivre creates inventive, bespoke rugs as collectible design pieces.
 Arsin Rug Gallery offers a curated, expert-led approach to selecting the right rug, while Parviz Oriental Rugs brings a family-run heritage of rug expertise in sales, cleaning and restoration built over generations.
 This latter company made its COVER Connect debut at the Las Vegas edition in January, and September sees its first appearance at COVER Connect New York.

-On joining for the fifth edition of CCNY, Art de Vivre’s Executive Director, Pavel Liber said: ‘COVER Connect New York is a great space to showcase all our magnificent collections from recent years to a professional B2B audience.’
+On joining for the sixth edition of CCNY, Art de Vivre’s Executive Director, Pavel Liber said: ‘COVER Connect New York is a great space to showcase all our magnificent collections from recent years to a professional B2B audience.’

 Exhibitors